u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/point_of_sale/payment_methods/terminals/six.rst

    :alt: The Reverse button on the PoS interface.

 If there is any issue with the payment terminal, you can still force the payment using the :guilabel:`Force Done` button.
-This will allow you to validate the order in Odoo even if there are connection issues between the payment terminal and Odoo.
+This will allow you to validate the order in Thrive Bureau ERP even if there are connection issues between the payment terminal and Thrive Bureau ERP.